What is Order Management?

 To have a detailed understanding of the process of International Shipping, please click here.

 Customs Form / Commercial Invoice

 If your product is going to cross international shipping borders, you need to have all the papers ready and in order to avoid any unnecessary shipping delays.

 A commercial invoice consists of all the necessary details related to shipping as well as the trade between the buyer and the seller.

 The three parts of a commercial invoice are as follows

 - Shipping Information

 Return merchandise authorization (RMA), a numbered authorization offered by the seller, is a section of the process of returning or replacing a product to receive a refund, replacement, or repair during the product’s return or replacement time offered by the company.

 Return labels, no matter how much ever you wish that you don’t have to use one, you can never escape them.
 They act as both goodwill value additions and tentative cost additions, making them a strategically tricky option.
 Including a pre-printed return label makes your customers feel that they are in control as upto 30% of the processed orders end up getting returned.

-An order management system is a software that enables the user to document the order entries, notify the inventory management system or manager to make the relevant changes in the inventory, create picklist, packing slips.
+An Order Management System (OMS) is a software that enables the user to document the order entries, notify the inventory management system or manager to make the relevant changes in the inventory, create a picklist, packing slips.
 Manifests, manage the order payment status, and whether the order is confirmed or not.